Your parenting knowledge should grow as your child does. Tips from our experts can help.

 Often, individuals with autism transition to an educational setting, some of which use discrete trial training, and others use approaches that are supported by behavioral, occupational, and speech/language therapies, to teach child how to be in a school setting.

-The individual’s level of intellectual functioning determines how long education lasts, and what treatment approach is used.
+The individual’s ability to access educational programming and participate in the community influences how long education lasts, and what treatment approach is used.
 Many individuals have educational programming that extends beyond their senior year, and for some until age 22.
 This increasingly focuses on learning vocational and life skills; schools, in partnership with the Office of Rehabilitative Services (ORS) provide training and education in job skills, including assessment and exposure to job opportunities, and training in "soft skills," the social understanding and interaction skills required in the workplace.

 Many adolescents and families seek care for behavioral health issues to ensure that behavioral health challenges are not obstacles to being part of a workplace.